YCSGP/MIXPRS/README.md

   `${output_path}/Final_weight/no_val/${trait}_prune_snplist_1_JointPRS_SDPRX_EUR_EAS_AFR_SAS_AMR_repeat${repeat}_${pop}_non_negative_linear_weights_approxTRUE.txt`
 Note: Ensure all placeholders (`${MIXPRS_path}`, `${ref_data_path}`, `${output_path}`, `${pop}`, `${trait}`, `${repeat}`, `${JointPRS_*_beta_file}`, `${SDPRX_*_beta_file}`) accurately reflect your directory structure and filenames.

-The current **Step 3** is clear and well-organized, but here are some improvements to further enhance clarity and usability:

----

-### Suggested improvements for **Step 3**:

-**1. Explicitly clarify file naming and consistency**:
-Clearly state that users should maintain the same naming convention and order of beta files and weights files in Step 2 and Step 3.

-**2. Clarify repeated commands**:
-You mentioned "after repeating the command four times," but actually, the provided command uses all four weight files simultaneously.
-Clarify if repeating four times is still necessary.
-If not, remove this sentence to prevent confusion.

-**3. Clearly specify output files**:
-Emphasize the paths explicitly for clarity, as done previously.

-**4. Typo corrections**:

-* Fix minor typos:

-  * "calcualted" → "calculated"
-  * "prs\_beta\_fil" → "prs\_beta\_file"
-  * "orginal" → "original"

----

-### Revised **Step 3** incorporating suggested improvements:

 #### Step3: Obtain MIXPRS

 This step includes two substeps: